 The Hill District has a somewhat bad stigma about it; however, this neighborhood is home to many incredible views of Pittsburgh, including at the Boy Scouts of America Building, the lookout at Reed Street, and the lookouts on Arcena Street and Memory Lane (where you can get a good view of the Strip District).

 As some of these views are partially obstructed by trees in the summer (especially Robert E Williams Memorial Park), you can get some great views in the winter if you venture out in the cold!

 After exploring the Hill District, we like to head down to Kaibur Coffee in Polish Hill for a quick pick up and a vegan sandwich.
-Or of that is not your thing, head down to the Strip District to try Penn Avenue Fish Company or Chicken Latino while you're there!
+Or of that is not your thing, head down to the Strip District to try Penn Avenue Fish Company while you're there!

 Watch a Movie at Row House Cinema

 For our last pick for the month, we are thinking of people who don't want to do much at all when the weather is at its coldest.
 For you, we recommend checking out a classic film at Row House Cinema in Lawrenceville.
 This arthouse theater features many favorites throughout the month and allows guests to take in a beverage from the craft beer seller Bierport (next door) to enjoy during the film as well.

 A perfect indoor activity in winter if we ever heard of one!
 After, find a restaurant to enjoy nearby in Lawrenceville to complete your relaxing day.